 It began with a series of barely legible comics.

 Who can say why?
 But in the fall of 2011 I had an idea for an interactive story based on this idea.
 I became obsessed and so sat down and wrote a little Java program that would construct one in a CSV file.
-I’d only build the engine to actually read/play the file four months later, after I’d written over 80,000 words of diamond adventures, because I’m committed like that.
+The finished product was over 80,000 words of diamond adventures.

-A minimal reader did the job, and with a little character art it was playable:
+A minimal reader did the job, and with some basic character art it was playable:

 I sent it around to a few people to do editing and testing, but knew at this point I knew it could be more.
 I added a second CSV with more encounters and B-stories, including branching consequence trees for finding some of the unique diamonds, and a questionable storyline where the Feds send their best profiler to hunt you down after you assassinate a city councillor for a diamond.